suyi-92/EMeshOptimization/README.md

 This project does not rely on any external libraries.
 The repository for this project can be found at https://github.com/suyi-92/EMeshOptimization.git.
 This is a dynamic link library implemented in C++, and it is recommended to include and use it through Visual Studio 2022 IDE for the best experience.

+The `EMeshOptimizationTest` project in the repository is a sample project we created.
+Testers can directly open and use it, or they can build their own project or integrate it into an existing project based on the configurations and the steps provided below.

 ### Steps to Use the Library

 1. **Clone the Repository**